Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Best Flavorful Cornbread Recipe
+Best Mexican Cornbread Recipe

 This Mexican cornbread is the perfect addition to any comfort meal.
-I love spreading a little butter on top and serving with a warm bowl of this easy chili or taco soup.
+I love spreading a little butter on top and serving it with a warm bowl of this easy chili or taco soup.

 This easy Mexican cornbread recipe unlike traditional sweet cornbread, uses ingredients like sharp cheddar and spicy jalapeno that not only pack a punch but deliver loads of flavor.
 The honey gives it a subtle sweetness that balances it!